 Amber is building an energy retailer with a differentiated business model and value proposition that aligns with customer interests, reducing electricity costs and increasing the use of clean renewable energy.
-The Manager recently led a seed funding round for Amber, which will allow it to expand from existing markets Sydney and South Australia, across the eastern seaboard of Australia.

 Amber provides electricity to customers at the wholesale market price, without any mark-up.
-Instead of a mark-up it instead charges its customers a flat fee of \$10 per month.
+It instead charges its customers a flat fee of \$10 per month.
 Amber is also developing a software platform to help its customers take greater advantage of cheaper, cleaner energy when it's available by automatically optimising their energy use.